Elizabeth Fretwell: Early life and career

-She was born in Murrumbeena, a suburb of Melbourne.
+Elizabeth Fretwell was born in Murrumbeena, a suburb of Melbourne, on 13 August 1920.
 As a child, she had hoped to become a ballerina.
 However, she grew too big for this profession.
 She focussed instead on singing, taking vocal studies in Melbourne.
 Her operatic career began in 1950.
 In 1954, she sang Antonia in Offenbach's The Tales of Hoffmann before Queen Elizabeth II who was on her first tour of Australia.
 In order to gain greater skill, she moved to London to study under the tenor Joseph Hislop who had also coached Jussi Björling and Birgit Nilsson.

 After returning to Australia she quickly started to make a name for herself, taking soprano roles in operas by Mozart and Puccini, amongst others.
 It was while on an Australian national tour of Tosca that she had an extramarital affair with the Australian baritone Robert Simmons (they were later to marry), with whom she later had a son, John Simmons, now a Melbourne architect, and a daughter Geraldine 'Geri' Roggiero née Simmons now a Sydney wildlife artist.
 This caused a scandal in 1950s Australia so she and Simmons headed for the United Kingdom.